Brenner Base Tunnel: Background

 In 1990, 70% of the freight from eastern Europe was transported by rail and the remainder by trucks.
 These proportions were expected to reverse by 2010.

 About three-quarters of traffic through the Brenner Pass is currently carried by road transport.
 Local residents have long fought for relief from the associated pollution.
 The construction of a rail tunnel is considered by its proponents to be necessary for a shift of freight traffic from road to rail.

-The railway line from Innsbruck to Bozen was built between 1860 and 1867.
+The railway line from Innsbruck in North Tyrol to Bolzano in South Tyrol was built between 1860 and 1867.
 Tight curve radii and gradients of up to 2.6% complicate rail operations.
 However, improvements on the Italian side in recent years to the existing line, which were completed in late 2008, allow the line theoretically to accommodate 240 trains per day.
 The grades were not significantly improved.

 The new Brenner line would have a maximum gradient of 0.4%-0.7%.
 Thus, a locomotive would be capable of hauling more than double the weight.
 The new line (the base tunnel together with the southern approach from Waidbruck/Ponte Gardena to Franzensfeste/Fortezza) would cut travel time between Innsbruck and Bolzano from about two hours today to less than half that.